mmcomando/zengin_viewer/README.md

 # Plans
 I plan to support scripts by recompiling zengin binary scripts to wasm and support host functions using wasm component model.

+Other TODO items will be done if I will have time and fun doing so.